 A few days ago, standing in line for ice cream, a very large man stepped in front of three of us – my young daughter, a teenage girl who was in front of us, and me.
 As he stood there for a few minutes, I realized that he had cut the line – perhaps without realizing – although it couldn’t have been more obvious.
 The teenager looked uncomfortable, and my daughter questioned how he could do that.

 “Excuse me, sir.
 The line starts back there,” I said.

 He shuffled behind us, mumbling something under his breath, but the teenage girl looked at me and said, “thank you for saying something.”
-It was at that moment that I realized something huge.
-The smallest acts of knowing, of using our voices, encourage others that it’s ok – that yes you can.
-What you think is inconsequential – just an everyday exchange – is actually the practice it takes for what lies ahead.
+It was at that moment that I experienced a shift.
+The smallest acts of knowing, of using our voices, of encouraging others to speak up over even the smallest, most transactional infraction is worthwhile.
+What so many of us might think of as inconsequential – just an everyday exchange – is actually the practice it takes for those watching to prepare for what lies ahead.

 We have to show ourselves, and our children, what it looks like…to know.